Use formal limit definitions of continuity and differentiability

 Continuity and differentiability is an important idea tested on the AP Exam!
 Students must be able to justify continuity and differentiability using limit definitions, identify places of discontinuity and non-differentiability from a graph, and find values that would make a function continuous or differentiable at a given x-value.
 Free response questions require students to understand how continuity and differentiability are tied to the hypotheses of theorems such as the IVT and MVT.

 The trickiest problems for our students was question 4 on Partner A’s sheet and question 14 on Partner B’s sheet.
 Students could not get their answers to match!
 The correct answer to both questions is “Not Possible”.
-What students failed to notice is the lack of an equality symbol in either domain, meaning that the function was not defined at the given x-value, which contradicts definitions for continuity and thus also differentiability.
+What students failed to notice is the lack of an equality symbol in Partner B's domain, meaning that the function was not defined at the given x-value, which contradicts definitions for continuity and thus also differentiability.